fengxia41103/myblog/content/thoughts/memory.md

 the morning does give you more to think about, to feel about, and to have something to talk about.
-Sitting here at Starbucks early morning, while everybody rushes in and out to get their dose, and xmas song in the background, should I feel tired to home, where they are looking forward to the upcoming holiday?
+Sitting here at Starbucks early morning, while everybody rushes in and out to get their dose, and xmas song in the background, should I feel tied to home, where they are looking forward to the upcoming holiday?
 But I can't feel that at all.
 This empty table, like this empty space, is only giving a replay of the mornings we were sitting together, also at Starbucks, sometimes